suncoast-devs/handbook/lessons/html-intro/lecture.md

 [.column]

-However, these days no one really cares about them, and they are really just a historical artifact that needs to be included for everything to work right. **`<!DOCTYPE html>`** is the shortest string of characters that counts as a valid doctype; that's all you really need to know.
+However, these days no one cares about them, and they are just historical artifacts that need to be included for everything to work right. **`<!DOCTYPE html>`** is the shortest string of characters that counts as a valid doctype; that's all you need to know.

 [.column]